December 17, 2020 4 min read

 Selling physical products related to the pandemic

-Retailers and manufacturers, if they haven’t already, need to consider that a growing portion of their will be pandemic-related now and into the foreseeable future.
+Retailers and manufacturers, if they haven’t already, need to consider that a growing portion of their sales will be pandemic-related now and into the foreseeable future.

 This can mean the obvious, such as selling more hand sanitizers and masks, as well as signage about staying safe.